Adaptation to natural disasters (floods, hurricanes etc.)

-In this lecture, we cover the second type of direct impacts : natural disasters.
-Climate change can induce natural disasters in a number of ways : hurricanes, river floods, coastal floods, landslides, wildfires etc.
+In this lecture, we cover the second type of direct impacts : extreme events.
+Climate change can induce disasters in a number of ways : hurricanes, river floods, coastal floods, landslides, wildfires etc.

 Required reading